Theawesomeboophis/UndeadPeopleTileset/README.md

 *UNDEAD_PEOPLE_LEGACY* - old version of the tileset.
 It does supports mods out of the box like before, but is no longer updated due problems with performance.

 ## How to install Mods (the proper way)
-Put *Mods* folder in "CDDA Installation folder", **NOT**  in "CDDA Installation folder"/data, that way you can separate mods what are updated with the game and mods you downloaded somewhere else, what you need to update by hand.
+Put *Mods* folder in "Cataclysm Installation folder", **NOT**  in "Cataclysm Installation folder"/data, that way you can separate mods what are updated with the game and mods you downloaded somewhere else, what you need to update by hand.

 Mods what bundled with this tileset (other then mods with graphics for other mods) are graphical mods designed to work with this tileset and change certain aspects of it.

 If graphical mod (or any other mod with supplemental tileset inside (Secronom, Arcana, etc.)) do not work - save the game, close it, open it again and load save.
 It should 100% hook mods with tileset to the game.

 ## Interesting Mods with Undead_People sub tilesets (mini tileset within mod folder)
+This tileset is now works for Kenan Mod Pack https://github.com/Kenan2000/CDDA-Kenan-Modpack This modpack consist of all interesting mods for Cataclysm and
 #### *Secronom Zombies*:
 https://github.com/Kenan2000/Secronom-Zombies